iamdustan/bonsai-demos/readme.md

 different version this time where we first call setup passing in a Socket.io runner context.

-> note: This demo uses a currently custom build of Bonsai that exposes a few internal utilities.
+> Note: This demo uses a currently custom build of Bonsai that exposes a few internal utilities.
 Grab it here: https://github.com/uxebu/bonsai-server/blob/master/example/bonsai.js

 ``` javascript
 // main.js